Caring for Teak Furniture – The Complete Guide

 • Very hard and dense – resistant to scratches and pressure

-• Durable – with proper care, teak lasts decades
+• Durable – with proper care, teak lasts for decades

 • Develops a beautiful, silvery patina over time

-Good news first: Teak is extremely easy to care for.
+First, the good news: teak is extremely easy to care for.
 You don't need special chemicals, expensive accessories, or hours of effort.
-In most cases, a damp cloth and a little patience are enough, and the piece will shine like new.
-The most important thing is what you shouldn't do: aggressive cleaning agents, bleach, or abrasive sponges have no place on teak.
-They attack the surface, wash the natural oils out of the wood, and can damage the structure in the long term.
+In most cases, a damp cloth and a little patience are enough to make the piece shine like new again.
+What's important is what you shouldn't do: aggressive cleaning agents, bleach, or abrasive sponges have no place on teak.
+They attack the surface, wash out the natural oils from the wood, and can damage the structure in the long term.
 With the right tools, cleaning is a matter of minutes.

 Basic daily cleaning